Public Library of Valencia: The building as a library

 The health complex continued to serve as a hospital until 1960 when it opened the Clinical Hospital of Valencia.
 After the abandonment of the center began the demolition of the same.
 During that process, the church, the old pharmacy and the medical school were demolished.
 Nevertheless, the citizen opposition managed to stop the demolition just before the building of nursing was brought down.
 Nowadays, in that building is located the library.

 On November 28, 1963 through Decree 3438, the buildings that had not been demolished were declared as a conjunto histórico (Historic-artistic ensemble), surviving to the construction works the old infirmary, the hermitage of Santa Lucia and the chapel known as "El Capitulet".
 In 1979, the Ministry of Culture installed the Public Library of Valencia in the former hospital building, and the Coordinating Center Library (now IVAJ) at the pharmacy.

-Currently, due to the form of Greek cross of the building, the library divides its services by wings: the entrance is in the public limelight and shelves of magazines and reference books; in the left wing, the loan service; on the right, the material for children and youth, and in the background, the service archive.
+Due to the form of Greek cross of the building, the library divides its services by wings: the entrance is in the public limelight and shelves of magazines and reference books; in the left wing, the loan service; on the right, the material for children and youth, and in the background, the service archive.
 Upstairs, there are the wings of humanities, science, the offices and the local fund.